streamich/cross-ci/README.md

 User name or organization name that owns the repository.
-In TravisCI it extracts repository owner from `user/repo` slug `TRAVIS_REPO_SLUG`.
+In CircleCI uses `CIRCLE_PROJECT_USERNAME` env var, in TravisCI it extracts repository owner from `user/repo` slug `TRAVIS_REPO_SLUG`.
 It will also try to extract repository owner from `package.json`, using `repository.url` field.